fbpx

 Living with schizophrenia can be scary for those who have it and their loved ones.
 Despite the misconceptions about the disorder, there isn’t any reason to lose hope of having a happy and meaningful life if you have schizophrenia.
 With proper treatment, many people with the condition do just that.

 If you think you may have schizophrenia or you have a loved one with symptoms, it’s important to speak to a trained therapist, psychiatrist, or mental health treatment center.
 You will likely be referred to a mental health provider whose job is to help you without judgment, so there is no reason to feel embarrassed or ashamed.
-The early diagnosis of schizophrenia can make a huge difference in helping you recover and manage the disorder.
+Remember: the early diagnosis of schizophrenia can make a huge difference in helping you recover and manage the disorder.